rtang03/helm-charts/README.md

 1. Open an issue, for chart change
 2. Use PR to submit change, with above issue link
-3. Every PR merge will trigger `chart-releaser-action` Action, which create new release, and new git tag.
+3. Every PR merge will automatically trigger `chart-releaser-action` Action, which create new release, and new git tag.

+**Notice that the Github Action will fail if there is pre-existing git-tag, as the Chart version.
+Therefore, for chart modification, please make sure to increment the chart version, at patch level.**

 ### Template